What Should I Do? Step 0: The Fundamentals – Emergency Preparedness

 Which is why we strongly recommend that everyone consider developing at least a foundational exposure to precious metals.
 By this we mean 5-10% of their financial wealth (of course, this decision should be made under the guidance of a professional financial adviser).

 If you don’t currently own any precious metals, please read our Guide To Buying Gold & Silver for an overview of the process.
 After that, visit our Where To Buy Precious Metals page if you’d like direction on providers whom our readers like.
+These will both be back up on the new site within the next few days.
+In the mean time we also recommend you start reading articles found here.

 Work With A Pro